Indigenous Issues Committee

 The role of the Indigenous Issues Committee is to represent the Law Society and its members on legal policy and practice issues arising in relation to Indigenous people in NSW.

-In 2020, the priority issues for the Indigenous Issues Committee are Indigenous incarceration rates; housing and homelessness; care and protection and family law; and domestic and family violence.
+In 2021, the priority issues for the Indigenous Issues Committee are Indigenous incarceration rates; Aboriginal self-determination, community empowerment, cultural heritage protection, consumer protection, and access to justice.

 J. Behrendt (Chair), P. Mulroney (Dep Chair), Z. Armytage, S. Bailey, E. Bastable, B. Cansdale, D. Captain-Webb, R. Cook, A. Cregan, S. Crellin, A. Dawson, L. De Silva, B. Dufty, M. Dupuis, J. Fing (YL Rep), M. Gleeson, M. Holden, J. Lovric, T. McComsey, M. Merritt, P. Mountain, B. Murray, R. Sexton, J. Tyrell, T. Wallace.